TimDSmith/HangMan_App/README.md

 The goal then is to accumilate correct guesses to reach the winning condition which is reaching question 10.
 A total score of correct guess and wrong guesses will also be provided.

-This Hangman quiz will reinforce what we've already learnt about programming.
-I think it will be a nice supplimentry tool to use along side our lessons.
+This Hangman quiz will reinforce what we've/anyone already learnt/is learning about programming.
+I think it will be a nice supplimentry tool to use along side any lessons.

 The target audience will be students of CoderAcademy or anyone trying to learn the Ruby programming language.